KinkyBangkok/kinky-bangkok-site/src/routes/valentinedebauchery/+page.md

 ## What we expect

-We want a party with kink and sex and nice conversations
+We want a party with kink and carnal satisfaction and nice conversations
 More wet playing than usually in the kink community
-Nobody should be ashamed to have sex where they want
+Nobody should be ashamed to have rumpy pumpy where they want
-Noone should be surprised of sex at this event
+Noone should be surprised of explicit display at this event

 ## Equipment